 Complete three additional hours of upper-division SPAN electives (300-/400-level).
 Internship is available for 1-6 credit hours to satisfy the required elective hours; consult with your adviser.

-- 4. Minor in a different field or a second major. - 5.
+- May also be used to satisfy a General Education Requirement. - 4.
+Minor in a different field or a second major. - 5.
 Electives to complete a minimum of 120 hours.